Zettlr/zettlr-docs/docs/en/get-involved.md

 $ npm install
 $ cd source
 $ npm install
+$ cd ..
+$ npm run less
+$ npm run handlebars
+$ npm run wp:dev
+$ npm run reveal:build
+$ npm run build:quick
 ```

 The second `install` in the source-directory is necessary, because we make use of [electron-builder](https://www.electron.build/)'s two-directories-structure.
+After you run these commands, the successful build can be found in the `release` directory.

 ### CLI-Commands